daleymj/Draft-Sharks-Technical-Task/README.md

    - These updates would improve the experience for all users and reinforce inclusive design.

 3. **Expanded Interactivity**:
-   - Building on the existing hover effects, I would add additional visual cues for player cards and filter sections, such as animations or tooltips for more detailed player stats.
+   - Building on the existing hover/focus effects, I would add additional visual cues for player cards and filter sections, such as animations or tooltips for more detailed player stats.

 ---